Categories

 national parks travel

-I hope your boots are made for walking because there are truly endless sights to behold.
+How many days should you plan to spend in Bryce Canyon?
+If you’re really keen to do a bunch of hiking, you could spend a few days here, but one day in Bryce Canyon is enough to leave feeling like you’ve really experienced the park.
 Even if you’re not typically an early riser, you won’t regret peeling yourself out of bed to catch the sunrise over the amphitheater.
 It might just be the most breathtaking way to see the park!

 Fast Facts About Bryce Canyon National Park